Prepare Snyk Broker for deployment

 For code repository (SCM) integrations, a Broker token can be generated using the API or by contacting Snyk support.

-1. Navigate to the Snyk API v1 documentation and follow the example under "Set up a broker for an existing integration" within the Integrations API or contact Snyk support.
+Follow the example under "Set up a broker for an existing integration" in the endpoint Update existing integration or contact Snyk support.

 For Artifactory Repository and Nexus Repository Manager brokered instances or Jira integration, you can generate a Broker token in the Snyk UI or contact Snyk support.